-Q. If the Extension Amendment proposal is approved, what happens next?
+Q. If the Extension Amendment A. CNA proposal is approved, what happens or more targenext?

 A. CNAC will continue its efforts to execute a definitive agreement for a business combination with one or more targets.

 If CNAC executes a definitive agreement for a business combination, we will seek to complete the business combination, which will involve: